ipr-cnrs/sssd/README.md

 This role will :
 * Install needed packages to provide `sssd`.
+* Remove packages that might interfer with `sssd` for authentication.
 * Manage the default `sssd` configuration file (`/etc/sssd/sssd.conf`).
 * Create an additional configuration file to only store the bind_password (`/etc/sssd/conf.d/domain.bind.conf`).
 * Remove `sss` directive for `sudoers` in `/etc/nsswitch.conf` file if `sssd_nsswitch_manage` is set.